SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

 TODO:

-	o	Add	BasicBinaryInputOutputStream
+	o	BasicBinaryInputOutputStream
-		(NOTE - if/when we implemented Sequence_ChunkedArray, that would be a GREAT implemenation backend for BasicBinaryOutputStream and BasicBinaryInputOutputStream)
+		(if/when we implemented Sequence_ChunkedArray, that would be a GREAT implemenation backend for BasicBinaryOutputStream and BasicBinaryInputOutputStream)

 	o	Must add BasicTextInputStream and BasicTextOutputStream (memory-based).
 MAYBE.
 Probably helpful, though could just